Fred Figglehorn: Web series

-Fred is the only character physically seen in the series.
+Fred is the only major character physically seen in the series.
 In the event that Fred ever interacted with another person, Cruikshank would voice them off-screen.
 Some of the characters included Kevin, a bully in his neighborhood who he frequently describes as overweight; Judy, a snobbish girl that he has a crush on despite being in a relationship with Kevin; his Mom and Dad; Bertha, a local girl who he is friends with; and his Grandma.
-Kevin, Judy, Bertha, and his parents would eventually make their physical debuts in Fred: The Movie, portrayed by Jake Weary, Pixie Lott, Jennette McCurdy, Siobhan Fallon Hogan, and John Cena respectively.
-In 2010, the format of the videos changed in which Fred filmed in a public environment and interacted with a larger number of people.
+In 2010, the format of the videos changed in which Fred filmed in a public environment and interacted with other people that weren't portrayed by Cruikshank.
 Some notable guests during this time included Annoying Orange and Weezer.

 An arc that persisted through the series was a feud that Fred had with the original owner of his YouTube channel.
 In the episode "Fred on May Day", Fred stated that he acquired his YouTube channel by pestering their HQ.
 In subsequent videos, Fred would update his viewers with messages he would be receiving from the original channel owner, in which they threatened to hurt him and that they knew his location.
 This would culminate with the episode "Fred Gets Kidnapped by Claudio" in which a man named Claudio Gregory (also portrayed by Cruikshank), imprisons Fred in a Dog crate while he temporarily took over the channel.
 In the episode "Lucas Defeats Yuksung", it is revealed that Claudio was the original channel owner, and as an act of revenge towards Fred for stealing his fame, he partnered with Yuksang to produce Fred videos worse than the originals so the channel would lose its popularity.
 However, he reforms after Fred and Lucas offer to be his friend.